jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 1. The aggregation parameter MUST specify the last level of the VIDPF tree (`i.e., `level` MUST be `Vidpf.BITS-1`).

+> OPEN ISSUE Figure out if these requirements are strict enough.
+We may need to
+> tighten aggregation parameter validity if we find out that aggregating at the
+> same level more than once is not safe.

 > NOTE to be specified in full detail.
 For an end-to-end example, see
 > `example_aggregation_by_labels_mode()` in the reference implementation.